vitotai/BrewPiLessGx/README.md

 - NO traditional I2C LCD support

 # Operation
 The main display is customizable, defined by a JSON file.
 The syntax and format is described in the [document](doc/skin.md).
+There is a not-so-good UI designer in "extra/SkinEditor".

 There are two built-in skins.
 The first one is "brewpi" for who just use traditional BrewPi functionality.